CARA-ch/ikit-docs/docs/primarysystems-epr.md

 You find test patients which you can use for publication of documents [here](testpatients.md).

+The healthcare professional portal can be found at [https://professional.test.emedo.ch/login](https://professional.test.emedo.ch/login).

-Please find below additional information relevant for CARA and EPRIK:
+Please find below additional information relevant for CARA and IKIT:

 ## 1. Integrate the strong authentication into the primary system with and IdP